 The majority of ingredients used at Shake Shack are sourced in the UK and the burgers are made with freshly ground 100% Scottish Aberdeen Angus beef.

-- The Smoke Shack with British free-range Wiltshire cure smoked bacon and chopped cherry peppers
+with British free-range Wiltshire cure smoked bacon and chopped cherry peppers

-- The ShackMeister Sausage with Cumberland pork sausage topped with cheese sauce and crispy Ale-marinated shallots
+with Cumberland pork sausage topped with cheese sauce and crispy Ale-marinated shallots

 The craft beer menu include a special beer brewed just for Shake Shack by Brooklyn Brewery in New York City, as well as bottled beers from local breweries (including Meantime and Kernel, among others).
 The wine list features the Shack Red and Shack White house wines, bottled exclusively for Shake Shack by Frog’s Leap in Napa Valley, California.
 Fans of root beer will be happy to find the Abita beer, from Louisiana.
 For me there is only one beverage to have with the Shack burgers and that’s of course their amazingly good shake!